Logo

 "We're all in business today.
 There's very little job security -- and we have to keep up with the network of people we know."

-If you don't have a LinkedIn account, start here: account settings -- member advice on how to receive job leads and requests to connect -- but have reasonable privacy.
+If you don't have a LinkedIn account, start here: account settings -- HPAA member advice on how to receive job leads and requests to connect -- but have reasonable privacy.

 Recruiters search for skills and background using bots.
-(Check your LinkedIn profile.
+Check your LinkedIn profile.
 It may have been modified without your knowledge.

 Click your photo, select "View Profile."
 You may be surprised.